4 Ways to Master PPC Ad Copy to Improve Your Campaign Performance

 - Description Line 1 and Description Line 2 - You have 35 characters per line for the ‘body’ of your Ad Copy.

-As you can see, you need to be concise and precise to motivate a person to click-through to your site._ (Yes a Google Ad gives you slightly less text than a Tweet!)_
+As you can see, you need to be concise and precise to motivate a person to click-through to your site.
+Especially since Google limits your character count, you'll need to make sure each word has impact.

 Additionally, your text Ad in search will generally be displayed both as a Top Ad and as a Side Ad.